MicrosoftDocs/Viva/Viva/skills/skills-get-started.md

 - You need a minimum of 20 skills to import custom skills.
 Each file must be under 100 mb.
  - The following characters can't be used as a prefix in any imported field '+', '-', '@', '=', '\t', '\r'
 - **Skill ID (externalCode)** in the library file must map to **Skill ID (SkillExternalCode)** in the role to skill mapping file.
-- **JobTitle** should match user profile job titles in Microsoft Entra ID or Organizational Data in Microsoft 365.
+- **JobTitle** should match user profile job titles in Microsoft Entra ID or [Organizational Data in Microsoft 365](../organizational-data.md).
 If you don't have fresh and complete data in this field, update the system with the latest, either through Microsoft Entra ID or Organizational Data in Microsoft 365.
 The more accurately a title reflects a person's job, the more accurate skill suggestions are.
+- Save your template files as .csv (comma separated) files, with no spaces in the file name.

+   Make sure you use commas as the delimiter.
+Your system might default to a different separator.
+In European countries, for example, it's often set to a semicolon `;`.

+To create your custom skills files:

 1. Open the template files you downloaded.
 1. Enter the skills for your custom skills library into the library template.